How to use the Military Sleep Method to fall asleep faster at night

 To track your sleep and see how much better you’ll be sleeping once this method becomes fully effective, consider investing in one of the best sleep trackers too.

-The Military Sleep Method is a way of getting to sleep quickly – ideal if you suffer from insomnia or want to drift off to sleep straight away.
-It’s easy to do with a series of steps that require nothing but a cozy mattress or somewhere comfortable where you can get good sleep.
+The Military Sleep Method is a way of getting to sleep quickly – this is ideal if you suffer from insomnia or simply want to drift off to sleep straight away.
+It’s easy to do, with a series of steps that require nothing but a cozy mattress or somewhere comfortable where you can get good sleep.

 While the technique does require daily practice – it needs to be done for up to six weeks in order to be most effective – once you have it nailed, then it can be a great way to help you get to sleep quickly.
 All it involves is breathing, visualization and a little gentle movement of your fingers and toes.